variablecolor/sdk/docs/ios-readme.md

 - [Realm](https://realm.io/docs/objc/latest/) - Required by Variable SDK for storing internal data.
 - [Kingfisher](https://github.com/onevcat/Kingfisher) - Used for image caching in the demo project (not required by SDK).
+- [ZipArchive](https://github.com/ZipArchive/ZipArchive) - Used for zip file manipulation

 ## Integrating with your own app

 The VariableSDK framework and required Realm framework can be copied from the demo project into yoru own project

 ## Changelog

+### v2.0.0

+- product download speed has been greatly reduced; as a side effect, the underlying database and product models have been slightly altered; product images are now represented using a class rather than just a list of URLs
+- any existing product database

 ### v1.6.3